rpdelaney-archive/pwstore/README.rst

 In most cases, you should use password-store.
 Overall, it is much more mature and feature-rich.

-The main difference is that pw.py stores data in a json format, enabling you to store additional metadata such as username, login page URL, etc:
+The main difference is that pwstore stores data in a json format, enabling you to store additional metadata such as username, login page URL, etc:

 ::

-    pw github.com update username rpdelaney
+    pwstore github.com update username rpdelaney